karesansui/karesansui/INSTALL.md

     # yum install python-flup python-sqlite2
     # yum install collectd collectd-ping collectd-rrdtool collectd-virt

-#####Building packages that are not provided by the offifial or third party repositories.
+#####Building packages that are not provided by the official or third party repositories.

 ######Step 1.
 Setting up RPM build environment.

-Create a seperate account for building RPMs and set up the environment for it:
+Create a separate account for building RPMs and set up the environment for it:

     # yum install rpm-build
     # useradd rpmbuild